sarene-choudhury/firstrepo/README.md

 Each member should respect teammates and provide help when needed.
 Nobody should make fun of anyone for not knowing something.

+The starting roles will have Isha as Project Manager, Sarene as Presenter, Aashna and Devika as Quality Control.
+The roles will rotate for each new project we have.

 3) General Meeting Schedule